Fleshgrinder/nginx-session-ticket-key-rotation/README.md

 sh nginx-session-ticket-key-rotation/install.sh example.com localhost
 ```

+### Tests
+The repository includes unit tests for all functions and an integration test.
+To
+run the test either execute them separately (have a look at the test directory)
+or by issuing `make test`.

+You can safely delete the test directory if you don't want to waste disk space.

 ## License
 > This is free and unencumbered software released into the public domain.
 >